Treatments

 Brain Support & Resources

-It is important to understand that every concussion is significant, unique, and potentially complex.
-The mechanism of injury that causes a concussion can damage multiple areas of the body, as well as the brain, including the cervical spine, the inner ear, and they eyes.
-Most often a multi-disciplinary treatment approach is most beneficial.
-Some concussion patients present with minor symptoms that clear up quickly, and other individuals can manifest symptoms that linger for weeks, months, even years.
-Healing post-concussion syndrome is a process of trial and error until the most beneficial treatment is found.
-Every individual experiences a different concussion healing journey
+Understanding that each concussion is significant, unique, and potentially complex is crucial.
+The injury mechanism can affect various parts of the body beyond the brain, such as the cervical spine, inner ear, and eyes.
+In many cases, a multidisciplinary treatment approach proves most effective.
+While some individuals may experience minor symptoms that resolve quickly, others may endure lingering symptoms for weeks, months, or even years.
+Healing from post-concussion syndrome often involves a process of trial and error until the most beneficial treatment is identified.
+Every individual embarks on a distinct journey toward concussion recovery.

 Acupuncture